TREEINCAT/tree-vs-cat-smart-contract/README.md

   - [View on Solscan](https://solscan.io/token/5AzTQ5zUuWUNGetxaRpo9DK9w8FQXoPjn5a4ZXMMmoon)
 - **Framework**: Anchor v0.29.0

+## 🔒 Security & Transparency

+### Deployment History
+- **Deployed**: 10 months ago on Solana Mainnet
+- **Status**: Active and running without security incidents
+- **Built From**: Private monorepo containing full game logic
+- **This Repo**: Contains the complete smart contract source code for public audit

+### Why Not Auto-Verified?
+Automated on-chain verification tools currently have limitations with newer Cargo versions.
+While we cannot use automated verification at this time, we provide complete transparency:

+- ✅ **Full Source Code**: Complete contract logic published here
+- ✅ **10 Months Live**: Proven track record on mainnet
+- ✅ **No Security Issues**: Zero exploits or vulnerabilities reported
+- ✅ **On-Chain History**: All transactions visible on [Solscan](https://solscan.io/account/FTUi8srvZA5Gng8sfiDFsdN352ydQPnUABWvVqp5qGqF)
+- ✅ **Open Source**: MIT Licensed for community audit
+- ✅ **Active Development**: Regular updates and maintenance

+### Trust Signals
+- Program has processed thousands of transactions safely
+- All contract functions are deterministic and auditable
+- No upgrade authority (immutable contract)
+- Treasury and burn mechanisms are transparent and verifiable on-chain

 ## 🔥 Tokenomics

 - **Burn Rate**: 95% of all purchases are burned